ibm-cloud-docs/appid/cd-users.md

 ## Migrating users
 {: #user-migration}

 Occasionally, you might need to add an instance of {{site.data.keyword.appid_short_notm}}.
-To help with migrating to the new instance, you can use the export and import APIs.
+To help with migrating to the new instance, you can use the export and import APIs

 You must be assigned the `Manager` [IAM role](/docs/account?topic=account-access-getstarted) for both instances of {{site.data.keyword.appid_short_notm}}.
 {: note}

-### Exporting user profiles
+### Exporting users
 {: #cd-exporting-profiles}

 Before you can import your profiles to your new instance, you need to export them from your original instance of the service.

 1. Export the users from your original instance of the service.